° Renka's Home Page

 broadened choices of media during internet times enhances this segmentation.

-former President Richard Nixon (1969-74) was so determined to label CBS and Dan
+former President Richard Nixon in 1969 to 1974 was so determined to label CBS News and

-Rather as biased against him, his party, and his ideology.
-It mattered a
+Rather as biased against him, his party, and his ideology (Greenberg 2003; The

 Audiences pick among outlets for something that fits their initial comfort zone